by Jeremy H • February 12, 2020

 “In nearly all cases, it is the user, not the cloud provider, who fails to manage the controls used to protect an organization’s data … Through 2025, 99% of cloud security failures will be the customer’s fault.”

-Don’t let the “user-friendliness” of this technology fool you into thinking that “anyone” can do iPaaS.
-Before building iPaaS integrations, non-IT employees need careful training on the data compliance for your industry – such as GDPR, HIPAA, CCPA, SOC2 – and how to safeguard payment card information (PCI), personally identifiable information (PII), personal health information (PHI), and more.
+However, don’t let the “user-friendliness” of this technology fool you into thinking that “anyone” can do iPaaS.
+Before building iPaaS integrations, non-IT employees need careful training on the data compliance for your industry.
+These compliances include GDPR, HIPAA, CCPA, SOC2.
+They also need to understand how to safeguard payment card information.
+These include (PCI), personally identifiable information (PII), personal health information (PHI), and more.
 Users need ironclad procedures for using iPaaS technology to prevent the risk of human error and accidental data exposure.

 Now that you understand the range of benefits and potential challenges of iPaaS, how about experiencing the power of iPaaS for yourself?

 DreamFactory is an open-source iPaaS platform that allows you to generate REST APIs from any data source in minutes.

 If you’d like to try DreamFactory out for yourself, sign up for a free hosted trial – or contact one of our integration specialists to discuss how DreamFactory can help you overcome your integration challenges.